zenithlee/OpenWorld/README.md

 MMessageBus will intercept some server messages relating to UI, and invoke them on the UI thread.
 So use MMessageBus event handlers rather than network ones.

+# Scenegraph
+There are several Roots that MObjects are attached to.
+The SceneGraph is updated, and rendered MScene.ModelRoot - All models to be rendered (including those who are marked as invisible or out of range) MScene.AstroRoot - All planetary phenomena MScene.UtilityRoot - All systems that need a pulse MSCene.MaterialRoot - All materials, textures, and Shaders MScene.TemplateRoot - All Templates.
+"Lite" versions of renderable objects used to define construction.
+            An object must first be a member of the template root before an instance can spawn

+All Renderable objects are instances of a Template object in the MScene.TemplateRoot

+# Types of Objects
+MObject - Base class of anything synced to the Scenegraph Update and Rendering, including Physics MSCeneObject - Renderable
+MPhysicsObject - Attached to an MSceneObject to give it physics properties

+# Helper
+Helper static functions contain convenient functions.
+MSceneObject mo = Helper.CreateCube(parent, name, position);
+MassiveTools and other static Tool classes help converting coordinates MassiveTools.ArrayToVector
+MAstroBody.LonLatToVector

 ## Chat
 Chat is still primitive, with limited friends lists, etc